alexisvisco/kcd/readme.md

 	Subject  string   `json:"body"`                 // it also works with json body }

-// CustomerOutput is the output type of the http request. type CreateCustomerOutput struct {
+// CreateCustomerOutput is the output type of the http request. type CreateCustomerOutput struct {
 	Name string `json:"name"`
 }